dy/slidy/README.md

 * Try not to pass sercret function context to any functions, pass all needed variables right to the args.
 	* Actually, it’s better to pass event: object, containing value along with surrounding things (env).

+* Do not isolate redefinable static functions.
+Use them as if they’re of instance.
+Do not pass any overhead arguments.
+You cannot detect beforehead which ones you’d need.